Vitalii Markiv: Reaction in Ukraine and abroad

-According to the Ukrainian investigation, the journalists were killed in a shelling conducted by the "Russian-backed terrorist forces".
+According to a Ukrainian investigation, the journalists were killed in a shelling conducted by the "Russian-backed terrorist forces".

 The Ministry of Internal Affairs of Ukraine expressed concern about Markiv's arrest.

 The Advisor to the Head of the Ministry of Internal Affairs of Ukraine, People's Deputy from the People's Front faction, Anton Herashchenko said the detention in Italy of Markiv, a deputy commander of a battalion of the National Guard of Ukraine, might be another provocation by the Russian special services.

-As per ex-chief prosecutor of Ukraine Yevhen Yenin Ukrainian prosecution for three years tried to persuade Italian prosecution to visit the place of death to conduct a thorough examination, however Italian prosecution denied such proposal.
+As per ex-chief prosecutor of Ukraine Yevhen Yenin, the Ukrainian prosecution for three years tried to persuade Italian prosecution to visit the place of death to conduct a thorough examination, however Italian prosecution denied such proposal.
 According to the Ukrainian prosecution Markiv wasn't able to see or identify Rocchelli from his position.

-Journalist Paul Gogo, who worked in Sloviansk during the time of shelling, described the initial decision of the Italian court - which found Markiv guilty - as "mind-blowing" and as based on false testimonies.
+Journalist Paul Gogo, who worked in Sloviansk during the time of the shelling, described the initial decision of the Italian court - which found Markiv guilty - as "mind-blowing" and as based on false testimonies.
 According to Gogo, the court proceeding was politicized and investigation wasn't done properly.

 On 25 July 2019, during a phone conversation with Italian PM Giuseppe Conte, Ukrainian President Volodymyr Zelensky stressed the importance of unbiased investigation of Rocchelli's death and offered legal assistance from Ukraine in conducting a thorough joint examination of the circumstances.

 The Italian conviction of Markiv was compared with the Russian conviction of Nadiya Savchenko, also for allegedly directing mortar fire that killed journalists.